Nick8812/tic-tac-toe-reinforcement-learning/README.md

 ### analysis

 Inside analysis folder it is available a jupyter notebook with some simple statistics about the training process (eta per episode, total number of draws, total number of agent wins and opponent wins), the agent's epsilon and alpha values during the process, the time series of number of wins and draws, visualize Q-values dataframe and finally, some board states in order to understand the behaviour of the agent based on Q function.

+## Install and Run the Application

+1. A
+2. B